-To notify the Home Office of illegal workers, you should contact the Home Office Sponsorship, Employer and Education helpline on 0300 123 4699 (Monday to Thursday, 9am to 5pm, Friday, 9am to 4:30pm).
-You will receive a unique reference number which will be used in the event you are liable for a civil penalty.
+To notify the Home Office of your suspicions about illegal workers within your workforce, you should contact the Home Office's UK Visas and Immigration helpline on 0300 790 6268 and select the employers' option (Monday to Friday (excluding bank holidays), 8am to 8pm Saturday and Sunday, 9:30am to 4:30pm).
+You must state that you are reporting illegal working in your workforce and request a Unique Reference Number (URN).
+The URN may assist as a statutory excuse in the event you are liable for a civil penalty.

-If you identify illegal workers or those who do not have a right to work in the UK during the recruitment process, tell the Home Office about them using the 'report an immigration crime' mechanism on gov.uk by clicking here.
+Additionally, if you identify illegal workers or workers who do not have a right to work in the UK during the recruitment process, tell the Home Office about them using the "report an immigration crime" mechanism on gov.uk by clicking here.

-To complement the free support already available, the Home Office has developed an enhanced immigration training service charged at full cost recovery and not for profit.
-Further enquiries can be made at IECheckingAdviceService@homeoffice.gsi.gov.uk.
+To complement the free support already available, the Home Office's Immigration Enforcement Checking and Advice Service offers on-line training courses on a charged for basis.
+Courses available are:

+- Introduction to Immigration

+- Right to Work

+- Document Fraud

+- Right to Rent

+Further enquiries can be made at IE-CAS@ homeoffice.gov.uk.

-As well as the information provided above, it is also advised to visit the 'External resources' section, which offers guidance and information from other organisations and companies that cover the full spectrum of the topic.
+As well as the information provided above, it is also advised to visit the "External resources" section of this toolkit, which offers guidance from other organisations that cover the full spectrum of the topic.

-The Scheme will continue to update this page as new examples and case studies of how the industry is tackling illegal workers are identified.
-If you would like to share how your company is addressing this issue, please contact the Scheme by emailing enquiries@ccsbestpractice.org.uk.
+The Scheme will continue to update this toolkit as new examples and case studies of how the industry is tackling illegal workers are identified.
+If you would like to share how you are addressing this issue, please contact the Scheme by emailing enquiries@ccsbestpractice.org.uk.